| Learning the Language of the

 reading it can make an educated decision on whether they consider it a

+priority, or are even interested in it.
 3. Don't put huge attachments on your emails unless you know the person

 you send it to (a) wants it and (b) has the right software to open it.